mattermost-community/mattermost-plugin-circleci/README.md

 -   `/circleci config <vcs/org-name/project-name>` - Allows you to set a default project to run your commands against

+#### Pipeline
+- `/circleci pipeline recent vcs/orgname` - Lists recently built pipelines in a given org
+- `/circleci pipeline all vcs/orgname/project` - Lists all pipelines for a given project
+- `/circleci pipeline mine vcs/orgname/project` - Lists all pipelines triggered by you in a given project
+- `/circleci pipeline workflows pipelineId` - Lists all workflows for a given pipeline

 ## TODO (tracking list)

 -   [x] Get help